Ear infections in babies and children

 Infections lead to a build-up of fluid inside the ear, causing pressure and pain.
 This fluid usually drains in a few days without any treatment.

-If it doesn’t drain quickly enough, the eardrum may burst and you may find a yellow or bloody discharge.
+If it doesn’t drain quickly enough, the eardrum may burst.
+This may cause a yellow or bloody discharge to run from the ear.
 Once this happens, the pain goes away because the pressure has been relieved.
-A burst eardrum usually heals without treatment, but you should take care to prevent further infection.
+A burst eardrum usually heals without treatment, but you should take care to prevent further infections.

 Outer ear infection

-Outer ear infection is often caused by excess moisture in the ear canal, sometimes after swimming in dirty water.
+Outer ear infection is often caused by excess moisture in the ear canal, sometimes after swimming.
 It is also called otitis externa or ‘swimmer’s ear’.